PeterHenell/auto-convert-photos/README.md

 > **Note**: This project is a containerized automation wrapper around [dnglab](https://github.com/dnglab/dnglab) to enable scheduled conversions on NAS systems and other automated environments.
 We are not affiliated with the dnglab project - this repository only automates the usage of their excellent tool.

+If you are a Canon R5 Mk2 photografer who is running Linux, dnglab might be one of the only ways to import your RAW image files so that you can view or edit them.
+Ever since I got the Canon R5 Mk2 i have been unable to view or edit my RAW files outside the world of Windows.
+Thanks to dnglab, we can convert the images to a format that is supported by Darktable.

+## My workflow

+- Import the images to my qnap NAS
+- Run this container on the qnap system (using QNAP Container Station) to convert the raw files to DNG.
+- Import the images to Darktable
+- Profit!

 ## Features

 - Convert CR3 files to DNG format while preserving folder structure